-The commission disagrees with ETI that the default disbursement schedule for a grantee should be to receive grant funds in advance of incurring costs.
-Grant disbursement is typically agnostic as to when a cost is incurred, as long as there are receipts or other documentation to prove how the funds were used.
+The commission disagrees with ETI that the default disbursement schedule for a grantee should be to receive grant funds in advance of incurring expenses.
+Grant disbursement is typically agnostic as to when an expense is incurred, as long as there are receipts or other documentation to prove how the funds were used.
 In addition, each grant award and project will have unique circumstances, so funding and disbursement decisions will be made on a case-by-case basis.
 Accordingly, the commission declines to modify subsection (f)(2).
 However, the commission modifies subsection (f)(1) of the rule to require a grantee to comply with the terms of a grant agreement or with federal or state statutes, rules, regulations, or guidance applicable to the grant award to receive a grant disbursement.
-In addition, the commission modifies the rule throughout to replace the term "expenses" with the term "capital costs" to emphasize that operations expenses are not eligible for funding through the OEGP.